mayankb72013/Synapse/README.md

 ## Support

-If you encounter any issues or have questions, feel free to [open an issue](https://github.com/yourusername/second-brain-app/issues) or contact us at support@secondbrainapp.com.
+If you encounter any issues or have questions, feel free to [open an issue](https://github.com/yourusername/synapse/issues) or contact us at support@synapse.com.

 ---

-**Let your ideas flow and grow with Second Brain App!**
+**Let your ideas flow and grow with Synapse!**